adityajain15/cincityApp/post.md

 # Footer
 (There will be a footer here, with credits and perhaps a description of what Fast Forward does.
 I can also put in any marketing material that you would like)

+# Grant's feedback on copy that I'm working on right now
+"I have some styling wording nitpicks that we can address another time.
+I want to focus on getting the main structure set up.
+## Introduction
+Looks good, I would add a last paragraph that is very explicit about what this post is going to do show.
+(In this post we’ll look at how T-SNE can help us visualize movie data clusters…, something like that).
+## Dataset
+looks good
+## Introduction to t-SNEs
+good introduction, will be strong with the illustration in there
+## Process
+looks good, maybe we can go over with micha sometime to flesh it out a little more.
+I’d like to read the advantages of this approach versus others (trade-offs), why we did it this way.
+I wonder if there could be an illustration of the adjacency matrix to give people a better picture of what is going on?
+I think after the process section there should be another quick section called *The Visualization*  or something that is again just more explicit about what you’re going to show what is going on (these are movies clustered according to user ratings…).
+Mention that the coloring corresponds to genres.
+Then also be explicit that you are going to take them through a guided tour and then drop them into the sandbox where they can explore it on their own.
+And some instructions like you can zoom in and hover for info.
+##Guided Tour
+is looking good, would be good to explicitly point out one or two genres that cluster.
+I would also be interested in seeing a director highlighted, where you could mention the popularity spectrum from left to right – and mention the technical reason for that (I’m not sure I understand the technical reason but we should nail it down).

+[10:22]
+Then there should be another section letting them know they’re transitioning into the sandbox and suggesting some methods of exploration they could try out.

+[10:24]
+So it basically boils down to being more explicit about what you’re showing/going to show (which is the type of stuff you generally add in at this point in the process).
+Once you have the structure finished out then we can go over more nitpicky stuff for the finishing touches.